hashicorp/design-system/packages/ember-flight-icons/README.md

 <FlightIcon @name="activity" />
 ```

-Right, now, we support a `viewBox` square size of 24 or 16.
+Currently, we support a `viewBox` square size of 24 or 16.
 If you need your icon to be smaller than 24, pass in `size`.

 ```hbs
 <FlightIcon @name="activity" @size="16" />